Entering the deep QuAntum Regimes of NOnequilibrium Thermodynamics

 Challenges

-• Evaluate the resource costs of quantum control.
+• Resource costs of quantum control

-• Optimize quantum heat engines.
+• Optimization of quantum heat engines

 This, in turn, hinders experimental developments of quantum thermodynamics across more platforms.
 To express fundamental nonequilibrium bounds on the energy exchanges with quantum materials and use thermodynamics to probe many-body dynamics, new coarse-grained descriptions are crucially needed.